yoavfreund/shapeology_code/experiments/Diary.md

 Add sections in reverse Chronological order

+Tuesday, August 27, 2019
+1. Get initial results for shift ready.
+It takes about 40 minutes for 10 EC2 instances.
+2. Draw shift curves for each structure.
+2. Get the codes for hsv images marking cells run locally successfully.

 Monday, August 26, 2019
 1. Correct the cells collection part for region shift and hsv images.
 2. Get the codes for region shift run locally successfully.